Sarah Wooster Counsellor Reg. MBACP, UKCP registered Psychotherapist

 Counselling can offer you the support and space to talk about what is going on and together try and make some sense of it all and to see a way through the difficulties.
 Often it is enough to have 4-6 sessions in order to begin to gain some clarity and perspective on what is happening and I often work with clients in this way.
 However, at other times longer term work is required especially when it seems that early experiences are still having an impact on life in the present in way that is not helpful to you.

 It may feel difficult to make that first step towards getting some help and I remember myself the anxiety of talking about personal things with someone I didn't yet know.
 I welcome initial contact by telephone or e-mail to discuss whether counselling might be a good way forward and to answer any questions you may have.
 For myself I came to counselling and then psychotherapy when I was having real problems as a young woman; I felt unable to make sense of the world and how to 'be' in it and wondered if the sadness, depression and anxiety would ever change in me.
-The immense help I gained from counselling and psychotherapy convinced me that this was my life's work and I trained first as a counsellor and I am now in the final stages of completing training as a psychotherapist.
+The immense help I gained from counselling and psychotherapy convinced me that this was my life's work and I trained first as a counsellor and then, 10 years later, gained my Masters degree in Integrative Psychotherapy.
 My early difficulties are not forgotten however and I am left with a commitment and deep interest in helping and supporting young people as well as adults.

 My approach values the client's ability to, with support from the counsellor, find their own answers and solutions to what is troubling them in their life.
 However, each client is unique and I integrate other ways of working that may feel useful to the client at any given time; sometimes suggesting different ways of thinking about problems, feelings and personal difficulties.